ehfeng/undefined/README.md

 # undefined

-This kind of sucks.

 `null.String` lets us more easily distinguish between zero and null JSON values, but doesn't distinguish betweeen null and undefined fields.
-Leaving out a field can be significant though, especially as I've defined in [JSON SET](https://www.ehfeng.com/json-set/).
+Leaving out a field can be significant though, especially with [JSON SET](https://www.ehfeng.com/json-set/).

-`omitempty` [won't work](https://github.com/golang/go/issues/11939) for marshalling custom types but will hopefully be included in the v2 of [json marshalling](https://github.com/golang/go/discussions/63397).
+This is only useful for unmarshalling json.  `omitempty` [won't work](https://github.com/golang/go/issues/11939) for marshalling structs but will hopefully be included in the v2 of [json marshalling](https://github.com/golang/go/discussions/63397).
+To marshal `undefined.String` fields, you need to implement `MarshalJSON` on your struct (see below).

 > "omitempty" option was narrowly defined as only omitting a field if it is a Go false, 0, a nil pointer, a nil interface value, and any empty array, slice, map, or string.